fin-cli/handbook/commands/find.md

-# wp find
+# fin find

 Find WordPress installations on the filesystem.

-This command runs on the `before_wp_load` hook, just before the WP load process begins.
+This command runs on the `before_fin_load` hook, just before the FIN load process begins.

 Recursively iterates subdirectories of provided &lt;path&gt; to find and report WordPress installations.
-A WordPress installation is a wp-includes directory with a version.php file.
+A WordPress installation is a fin-includes directory with a version.php file.

 Avoids recursing some known paths (e.g. /node_modules/, hidden sys dirs) to significantly improve performance.